How to Prepare for Adobe Commerce 2.3 End of Support

 Adobe continually strives to find the right balance between making product upgrades simple and predictable and delivering improvements and new features to early adopters faster.
 Security and functional patches are released on a regular basis, and are a good opportunity to keep your platform secure, reliable, and performant.

-As new versions of software are rolled out, it is inevitable that older versions will eventually reach a point where they are no longer supported by Adobe.
+As new versions of the software are rolled out, it is inevitable that older versions will eventually reach a point where they are no longer supported by Adobe.
 A timely example of this is the upcoming end of support for the Adobe Commerce 2.3.x branch.
 Originally scheduled for April 2022, Adobe has shifted the 2.3 End of Support (EOS) date to September 8, 2022 to provide merchants with additional time to upgrade to 2.4.4 (just released).

 Even with this extension, Northern and Adobe strongly recommend that merchants upgrade to 2.4.4. much sooner.
 Aside from including security and performance updates, Adobe Commerce 2.4.4 is fully compatible with PHP 8.1.